winwiz1/crisp-csv/README.md

      "filterAuData": true
     }
     ````
     The first three keys represent the thresholds that affect the utility exit code.
 If the respective row counts are less than the first threshold or greater than the other two thresholds, the utility returns a non-zero exit code indicating a failure.
-This can be used to terminate an ETL pipeline, disable data copying from a staging environment to production, etc.
+This can be used to terminate an ETL pipeline, disable data copying from staging environment to production, etc.

     The last two keys affect filtering described in the [Data Filtration](#data-filtration) section.
 The `relaxIndexChecks` setting, if set to `true`, drops several geoindex checks and makes the utility accept `UA_KBP` as a valid geoindex, see [this](https://github.com/GoogleCloudPlatform/covid-19-open-data/issues/156) issue for more details.